yzerlaut/yzerlaut.github.io/openings.md

 #### _Level_

-_Postdoc_ or _PhD_
+**Postdoc** or **PhD**

 #### _Profile_

-Graduate students or postdoctoral fellows with background in either computational neuroscience, physics, applied mathematics or quantitative/theoretical biology are encouraged to apply.
+Graduate students or postdoctoral fellows with background in either computational neuroscience, physics, applied mathematics or quantitative/theoretical biology are primarily encouraged to apply.
 But highly motivated candidates of all profiles with will be considered.

 #### _References_